On abelian $2$-ramification torsion modules of quadratic fields: Introduction and Main results

 \subsection{Acknowledgment.}

-{The authors are partially supported by Anhui Initiative in Quantum Information Technologies (Grant No. AHY150200).
-The first named author is also supported by the Fundamental Research Funds for the Central Universities (No. WK0010000058).}
+{The authors are grateful to the anonymous referees for their very helpful suggestions and remarks.
+The authors are partially supported by Anhui Initiative in Quantum Information Technologies (Grant No. AHY150200).}